As I hit publish for this post, San Diego is nothing but a memory...

 Valentine’s day is around the corner.
-If you love or hate this day is irrelevant.
+Whether you love or hate this day is irrelevant.
 While I like having a special day to celebrate love, to have better relationships and connections, love should be celebrated every day.
 You don’t need big gestures; many times, it’s the small things that make a difference and reminds us why we love a person.
 So think of the things that your better half, or your loved ones appreciate, incorporate those in yur day and relationship and let love flow in.
 If you’re still out of ideas, read on.

 Blogging these days is set to look like a very “glam” industry.
 While I like to see and share all pretty things, I don’t want to pretend that life is perfect.
 Everything you see is real, but yes, much of my life is not presented here, reason why I wanted to share what’s been going on lately.